 MSUM's standard is that one semester credit hour for undergraduates is meant to represent three hours of academic work per week during a regular length semester for the average student who has the expected preparation for the courses that he or she is enrolled in.
-For this class, this means that you are expected to put in 9 hours a week, only 2 hours and 30 minutes of which are in class.
-The remaining 6 hours and 30 minutes are expected to be outside of class time.
-Spending time reading the book, doing homework and projects, and studying for exams is meant to be a significant part of this course.
+For this class, this means that you are expected to put in 12 hours a week, only 3 hours and 20 minutes of which are in class.
+The remaining 8 hours and 40 minutes are expected to be outside of class time.
+Spending time reading the book, doing assignments, and studying for quizzes and exams is meant to be a significant part of this course.
 (This is why twelve credits is considered full time - it's equivalent to 36 hours per week.
 Note that you have to average 15 credit hours a semester to graduate in four years - the equivalent of 45 hours a week.)